• Skip to main content

 The first silent movie we saw together was Harold Lloyd's Safety Last on the big screen.
 That's when I realized that watching old silent comedy films with my kids was the bee's knees.

-Harold Lloyd hanging off clock in safety last
+Harold Lloyd hanging off clock in Safety Last still.

 Why You Should Watch Silent Films with Kids